 Understanding the differences between the order types available can help you determine which orders best suit your needs and are best suited to help you to reach your trading goals.

 A market order is the most basic order type and is executed at the best available price at the time the order is received.

-A limit order is an order to buy or sell at a specified price or better.
+A limit order (also referred to as a “take profit” order) is an order to buy or sell at a specified price or better.
 A sell limit order is filled at the specified price or higher; buy limit orders are executed at the specified price or lower.

 A stop order triggers a market order when a predefined rate is reached.
 A buy stop order triggers a market order when the offer price is met; a sell stop order triggers a market order when the bid price is met.
 Both stop orders are executed at the best available price, depending on available liquidity.
 Stop orders, also called stop loss orders, are a frequently used to limit downside risk.

 Stop orders help to validate the direction of the market before entering into a trade.
 It’s important to keep in mind, that stop orders are executed at the best available price after the market order is triggered, depending on available liquidity.